dsvolpe/quantumsteampunk/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-WThe Quantadrive is an interactive, kinetic sculpture being shared across the world through travel and social media.
+The Quantadrive is an interactive, kinetic sculpture being shared across the world through travel and social media.
 The sculpture combines the whimsy of steampunk art with real-world quantum technology and thermodynamics (the science of energy).
 To learn more, navigate through the pages in the menu above.
 Afterward, please share your reactions by signing our virtual guestbook [hyperlink] and posting with the hashtag #quantadrive on social media!

 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.